 [Regulation 17 inserted: Gazette 8 Feb 2013 p.
 868; amended: Gazette 26 Jun 2018 p.
 2387.]

+18. Transitional provision for Local Government Regulations Amendment (Financial Management and Audit) Regulations 2022

+(1) In this regulation —

+former provisions means regulation 10(3) and (4A) as in force immediately before the commencement of the Local Government Regulations Amendment (Financial Management and Audit) Regulations 2022 regulation 4.

+(2) The former provisions continue to apply in relation to an auditor’s report relating to the accounts and annual financial report of a local government for the financial year ending on 30 June 2021.

+[Regulation 18 inserted: SL 2022/88 r.
+5.]

 Notes

 This is a compilation of the Local Government (Audit) Regulations 1996 and includes amendments made by other written laws.
 For provisions that have come into operation, and for information about any reprints, see the compilation table.
-For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table